Stefan-Brewer/Home-lab-Wireshark-practice/Analysis/Analyzing 20250122.md

+### Context

+This is my first ever attempt at analyzing a pcap file with actual malware in it using Wireshark.
+I did analyze some packets from my own network, just to familiarize myself with the tool.
+For me, this is more about learning and familiarizing myself with the tool and how to find malware related traffic.
+So think of this more like a journal, and not necessarily as a report.

-For the first packet, I’ll look at the [exercise posted on 2025-01-22](https://www.malware-traffic-analysis.net/2025/01/22/index.html).
+For this first pcap file, I’ll look at the [exercise posted on 2025-01-22](https://www.malware-traffic-analysis.net/2025/01/22/index.html).
 The files can be downloaded from the website.

 This exercise describes the following scenario: